 I won’t lie to you: painting moving figures IS hard to do.
 Somehow you ‘choose’ a certain position, a composition that will work within the painting you want to create.

 Yes, you could take a few snapshots and use these.
 But I can hardly see my phone screen at the beach, and why bother.
-Painting ‘just about enough’ is a natural side effect in chasing movement.
+Painting ‘just enough’ (simplifying) is a natural side effect in chasing movement.
 (Which I very much like to see in painting.)

-- Carmel Beach – Grey Day Beauty (sold)
+- Seascape During Sunrise Carmel Beach (sold)

 - Seascape Sunny Beach and Parasol (sold)

 - Seascape Pleinair Beautiful Grey Day Kids in the Shoreline

 Seascape ‘Beautiful Grey Day Kids in the Shoreline’.
 Sparkling bits and pieces, movement, winds…Category Seascapes | Read More: Seascape Pleinair Beautiful Grey Day Kids in the Shoreline